 Work communication apps, like Slack, are wonderful.
 However, when you’re off the clock and notifications are still pouring in, it’s difficult to forget about work, even for a little while.

 Luckily, you can easily change the settings on apps like these.
 Turn off all notifications on weekends, vacations, and holidays, so you won’t be tempted to check messages and get sucked back into work.

 Stick to Designated Workspaces

 You probably have a specific place in your home that serves as your office, even if it’s not an entire room.
-Remote workers often find themselves working in bed, at the kitchen table, or even out on the patio.
+However, remote workers often find themselves also working in bed, at the kitchen table, or even out on the patio.

 It’s actually a good idea to switch up your workspace from time to time.
 However, you’ll be able to create better boundaries if you designate a few specific places in your home for work.

 For example, you could limit yourself to your desk for focused tasks, and a comfy living-room chair for lower-effort work.
 This gives you an option to switch things up when you feel like it.

 Having designated workspaces will make it easier not to think about work when you’re away from those areas.

 Sure, there might be days when you have to work through lunch, but try not to make it an everyday thing.

 Take at least half an hour away from work each day to eat lunch, and sprinkle in a few 10- or 15-minute coffee breaks, as well.
 These short but proper breaks will help you refresh your focus, and make it easier to finish the day’s tasks.